anujaagarwal/nanda-servers/README.md

 ## Introduction

-This guide provides comprehensive documentation on building a Model Context Protocol (MCP) server using Server-Sent Events (SSE) transport in Python.
-It's designed for companies that want to expose their APIs to MCP-compatible clients like Claude Desktop, Cursor, Continue, and others.
+This guide provides clear documentation for building a Model Context Protocol (MCP) server using Server-Sent Events (SSE) in Python.
+It’s designed for companies that want to expose their APIs to the NANDA client.

 ## What is MCP?